koralduel/Calculator_app/README.md

 # Calculator-App
 Classic and easy calculator application.

-Developing the application in Android studio Using the Java language.
+The application was Developed at Android studio ,Using Java language.